PereViader/ManualDi/README.md

 System.Console.WriteLine(c.Resolve<object>()); // Outputs "1"
 ```

-In this snippet you can see that you register an integer with a value of 1 and then bind an object with the contents of the container for the integer.
+In this snippet, an integer with a value of 1 is registered.
+Then an object is bound to the container by redirecting the integer binding to it.
+As a result, when the object is requested, the container resolves the integer and returns 1.
-Because we did this, when we request the object, the container will end up resolving the contents of the integer and return a 1.

-This is just a shorthand for calling Resolve on the container for the type.
+This is a shorthand for calling Resolve on the container for the type:

 ```csharp
 b.Bind<object, int>().FromMethod(c => c.Resolve<int>());